sucolova/whattocook/README.md

+# todo
+- if rejected alert check internet connection

 # problems to fix:
+- handle fulfilled but out of api points (api returns an object in that case)

+# solved problems:
 - textfield hit enter to update foood
-- handle fulfilled but out of api points (api returns an object in that case)

 # Getting Started with Create React App and Redux